 - Turn the heat up to medium and let the sago cook in the simmering milk.
 You know the sago is cooked when it turns translucent.
 Stir at regular intervals to ensure the sago does not stick to the bottom.

-- When the sago is cooked, add the cardamom powder to the Saggubiyyam Paramannam and mix well.
+- When the sago is cooked, add the sugar and cardamom powder to the Saggubiyyam Paramannam and mix well.

 - Take the paramannam off the heat and let it rest for at least 10 minutes.